Metal assisted chemical etching: Theory

 Some elements of MACE are commonly accepted in the scientific community, while others are still under debate.
-There is mutual agreement that the reduction of the oxidizing agent is catalyzed by the noble metal particle (see figure to the left).
+There is agreement that the reduction of the oxidizing agent is catalyzed by the noble metal particle (see figure to the left).
 This means that the metal particle has a surplus of positive charge which is eventually transferred to the silicon substrate.
 Each of the positive charges in the substrate can be identified as a hole (h+) in the valence band of the substrate, or in more chemical terms it may be interpreted as a weakened Si-Si bond due to the removal of an electron.

 The weakened bonds can be attacked by a nucleophilic species such as HF or H2O, which in turn leads to the dissolution of the silicon substrate in close proximity to the noble metal particle.

 From a thermodynamic point of view, the MACE process is possible because the redox potential of the redox couple corresponding to the used oxidizing agents (hydrogen peroxide or potassium permanganate) are below the valence band edge at the electrochemical energy scale.
 Equivalently, one could say that the electrochemical potential of the electron in the etching solution (due to the presence of oxidizing agent) is lower than the electrochemical potential of the electron in the substrate, hence electrons are removed from the silicon.
 In the end, this accumulation of positive charge leads to the dissolution of the substrate by hydrofluoric acid.

 MACE consists of multiple individual reactions.
 At the metal particle, the oxidizing agent is reduced.
 In the case of hydrogen peroxide this can be written down as follows:

-H2O2 + 2H+ -> 2H2O + 2h+

 The created holes (h+) are then consumed during the dissolution of silicon.
 There are several possible reactions via which the dissolution can take place, but here just one example is given: